u8array/ordforraad/README.md

 A Chrome extension for building vocabulary cards with an LLM and exporting them to Anki.

 I've been using Anki for years.
 Back when I was still working through textbooks, making cards by hand was fine.
-You encounter maybe a dozen new words per session and writing them out takes a few minutes.
+You're already in learning mode, so switching to Anki and back doesn't feel like an interruption.

 Reading native content online is different.
-For each unknown word you look it up, switch to Anki, create the card, and then try to find where you were.
-The lookup was always fine.
-The card creation was the part that felt like extra work.
+You want to capture the words, but every time you stop to create a card you lose your place in the text.
+The overhead per word is just too high.

 So I built this.
 Right-click any word on any page and a complete card comes back: translation, pronunciation, grammar notes, an example sentence in context, a memory tip.
 When you have enough cards, export to Anki and start reviewing.